Research

 Development of zebrafish platforms for neurotherapeutic discovery

-Many neurogenerative diseases have only modestly effective therapies.
+For many neurodegenerative diseases, current therapies are only modestly effective.
 Amyotrophic lateral sclerosis is a particularly devastating disease often affecting people in the prime of their lives.
-Moreover, current FDA-approved drugs extend life for just a few months.
 To advance the development of more effective drugs for ALS, we are engineering new electrophysiological tools in zebrafish and creating a novel high-throughput platform for drug screening.
 In combination with unique zebrafish models of ALS (G93A-SOD1, TDP43, and C9orf72), this platform aims to identify novel small molecules to treat ALS, in addition to other neurodegenerative diseases.
+(Read Manuscript)

 Genetic and small molecule elucidation of cardiometabolic diseases